SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - Response message: Object Create response
 - OK status code: 201 (CREATED)

 The client MUST use the HTTP POST method to create a new object resource.
 If the EPP request results in a newly created object, then the server MUST return HTTP status code 201 (Created).
+The server MUST add the "Location" header to the response, the value of this header MUST be the URL for the newly created resource.

 Example Domain Create request: